macrobotics-lab/AuRo_evolving_sobot_data/pressure_logs/trials-pink-RND/pink_RND3/readme.md

-RND3 data were overwritten by RND2 data due to a flaw.
+RND3 data were overwritten by RND2 data due to human error.
 See pressure input profile.
+Valve errors can be adequetly characterized by RND1 data.